publiccodenet/about/activities/staff-management/leave.md

 ### How to request vacation leave

-Vacation can be requested through NMBRS.

-1. Log in to your account.
+1. Log in to your Tentoo NMBRS ESS (employee self service) account.
 If you haven't received a login, request one at <hr@publiccode.net>.
 2. Open the menu and select 'Leave'.
 3. Press 'New Request'.
 4. Select 'More than one day' or 'One day'.